 The diagnosis of an Achilles tendon rupture is typically straightforward and can be made through a thorough clinical examination.
 In some cases (chronic or neglected ruptures), however, an MRI or other advanced imaging tests may be ordered.

 Treatment options for an Achilles tendon rupture include surgical and non-surgical approaches.
 The decision of whether to proceed with surgery or non-surgical treatment is based on the severity of the rupture and the patient’s health status and activity level.

 Non-surgical treatment, which is generally associated with a higher rate of re-rupture, is selected for minor ruptures, less active patients, and those with medical conditions that prevent them from undergoing surgery.
 Non-surgical treatment involves use of a cast, walking boot, or brace to restrict motion and allow the torn tendon to heal.

 Surgery offers important potential benefits.
 Besides decreasing the likelihood of re-rupturing the Achilles tendon, surgery often increases the patient’s push-off strength and improves muscle function and movement of the ankle.
 Various surgical techniques are available to repair the rupture.
-The surgeon will select the procedure best suited to the patient and offers a minimally invasive approach to repair the Achilles tendon rupture.
+Dr. Bevilacqua will select the procedure best suited to the patient and offers a minimally invasive approach to repair the Achilles tendon rupture.

 Following surgery, the foot and ankle are initially immobilized in a splint and then patients are transitioned to a walking boot.
 Physical therapy is an important component of the healing process.
 Physical therapy involves exercises that strengthen the muscles and improve the range of motion of the foot and ankle.